-Four gridded precipitation datasets were selected to use this study with the goal of choosing datasets that use three common measurement methods: gauges, ground-based radar, and satellite.
-In addition, we focused on products that have undergone extensive verification, with a preference for those that covered at least the continental US at a minimum of hourly measurements and a reasonably high resolution grid among the available sources (0.125o or finer).
-Finally, we included products with multiple latencies where available.
+The gridded precipitation datasets selected for this study were chosen to be reflective of three common measurement methods: gauges, ground-based radar, and satellite.
+In addition, we focused on products that were both freely available, having undergone extensive verification, and with coverage over at least the continental US.
+An important additional criteria was that products be available at an hourly temporal resolution or finer in order to compute the characteristics of individual storm events.
+We further sought to include products with multiple latencies where available.
+The above criteria resulted in the precipitation products and features described in Table 1 and summarized in the following paragraphs.

-North American Land Data Assimilation System version 2 (NLDAS-2) forcing dataset
+North American Land Data Assimilation System version 2 (NLDAS-2) meteorological dataset

-The NLDAS-2 forcing dataset is a combination of daily gauge-based National Center for Environmental Prection Climate Prediction Center and hourly radar-based National Weather Service WSR-88D precipitation (Cosgrove et al. 2003).
-The gauge-based estimates are are disaggregated to hourly using the radar-based estimates, resulting in a real-time hourly gridded product at 0.125o (~12 km) resolution across North America going back to 1999 with a latency of approximately 4 days.
-Though it has low resolution relative to the other precipitation products used here, NLDAS-2 forcing is a gauge-based product that has been extensively validated over more than 20 years of real-time data.
+The NLDAS-2 meteorological dataset is a combination of daily gauge-based National Center for Environmental Prediction Climate Prediction Center (NCEP-CPC) and hourly radar-based National Weather Service WSR-88D precipitation (Cosgrove et al. 2003).
+The gauge-based estimates are disaggregated to hourly using the WSR-88D radar-based estimates, resulting in a real-time hourly gridded product at a 0.125o (~12 km) resolution across North America going back to 1999 with a latency of approximately 4 days.
+Though it has low horizontal resolution relative to the other precipitation products used here, NLDAS-2 forcing is a widely used gauge-based product that has been extensively validated over more the past 20 years.

 Multi-Radar Multi-Sensor (MRMS) Quantitative Precipitation Estimate

 MRMS precipitation estimates are primarily based on a centralized radar mosaic with 2 minute resolution over the US and Canada.
 This study uses an hourly version that also integrates data from numerical weather prediction, satellites, gauges, lightning sensors, and precipitation models (Zhang et al. 2015).
 While both NLDAS-2 and MRMS estimates contain common information from gauges and radar, the NLDAS-2 product is primarily a gauge-based estimate while MRMS focuses on radar inputs.
-MRMS is the most recent precipitation product we selected, and so there are relatively few years of data for validation.
+MRMS is the precipitation product with the shortest period of record among the products selected for this study, and so there are relatively few years of data for validation.
 However, it has by far the highest resolution at .01o (~1.1 km) and represents the state of the art in terms of leveraging computing resources to take advantage of a multitude of overlapping radar and other types of sensors.

 Global Precipitation Mission (GPM) Integrated Multi-satellitE Retrievals for Global (IMERG) precipitation measurement

 GPM IMERG precipitation estimates are a combination of multiple satellite measurements, including the GPM Core Observatory Microwave Imager which is considered the standard for other included satellites.
-In addition to active and passive microwave sensors, IMERG estimates include Infrared sensors, satellite-based radar, and precipitation gauges.
+In addition to active and passive microwave sensors, IMERG estimates include Infrared sensors, satellite-based radar, and precipitation gauge adjustments.
 The gauges are used for monthly bias correction (Huffman et al. 2020).
-There are 3 IMERG products, Early, Late, and Final, of which we use the Early (~4 hour latency) and the Final (~3.5 month latency) in this study.
+There are 3 IMERG products, Early, Late, and Final, of which we use the “IMERG-Early” (~4 hour latency) and the “IMERG-Final” (~3.5 month latency) in this study.
 Since IMERG products use the GPM active and passive microwave data as a standard with only monthly gauge-based bias-correction, they are fundamentally different from many other precipitation products available.
-The Early version also has extremely low latency, making it the most suitable amongh the products explored here for operational landslide modeling provided that it is not significantly weaker in metrics important for landslide detection such as high peak intensities.
+IMERG-Early also has extremely small latency, making it the most suitable among the products explored here for operational landslide modeling in the context of near real-time data availability.

-Table 1: 3 Precipitation products that will be used to characterize the degree of hydrologic uncertainty present immediately before and during landslide events
+Table 1: Four precipitation products used to characterize the degree of hydrologic uncertainty present immediately before and during landslide events